 The Honors First Year Seminars are reserved for incoming Honors Fellows.

-This year there are three choices: (1) The Middle Ages in the Modern World, (2) Americans, and (3) Popular Culture and the Meaning of Life.
+This year there are two choices: (1) The Idea of War and (2) Popular Culture and the Meaning of Life.
 All Honors Fellows will be enrolled in one of these.
 Indicate your preference on the Academic Interest Form.
 In some cases the schedule for required courses in your major may determine which seminar you will take.

 For more information on the Honors Program and/or Honors courses contact Dr. Lois Daly at firstname.lastname@example.org